Maniac, the giant saltwater crocodile

 Building a crate the size of a small bedroom, filling it with a crocodile from Sydney, Australia, and bringing it to the heart of the Great Plains of America was no small feat.
 Maniac flew from Sydney to Los Angeles and from there to Denver, Colorado.
 No airplanes large enough to accommodate such a large crate in their cargo hold fly in to Rapid City, South Dakota, so we rented a truck and drove Maniac the final 400 miles.

 Once here, it took the help and skill of our friends at SECO Construction with their extra-large fork lift to get the massive 1+ton crate and crocodile out of the truck and lifted into position for the release - 39 hours after he was captured and crated, Maniac strolled out into his beautiful new enclosure at Reptile Gardens.

 Crocodile Fun Facts

 SPECIAL NOTE: There has been so much written in books and magazines and stated on animal programs on TV about gigantic crocs.
-The facts in these stories are often inaccurate and distorted, exaggerated or pure fabrication.
+Many of the “facts” in these stories are often inaccurate and distorted, exaggerated, or pure fabrication.

 - There is no genuine 20-foot crocodile in captivity anywhere in the world.